Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Proposed approach

 Then, for the $i^{th}$ generative step, we first perform a single Tweedie denoising step, which we normalize with Singh \textit{et al.}'s measurement-normalization procedure \cite{singh_score-based_2024}.
 Next, we perform gradient ascent on Tweedie's estimate until the log-likelihood of our estimate exceeds the $i^{th}$ value in our likelihood schedule.
 This process occurs in pixel-space, utilizing $\imA$ and $\imA^{T}$.
 We then reapply noise to return a noisy iterate in accordance with the DDIM sampling rule (\ref{eq:ddim_sampling}).

 The number of gradient ascent steps used in our algorithm is dynamic.
 The final reconstruction will have a PLL value within one gradient ascent step of a conventional MLEM reconstruction's PLL value.
-This reconstruction approach may be viewed as sampling from the intersection of the prior distribution with a manifold of fixed likelihood images (see Fig. \ref{fig:iso-manifold}), as opposed to tuning hyperparameters that act as proxies for the likelihood-prior balance.

 This method has just two critical hyperparameters to tune: 1) $\nmlem$ the number of MLEM iterations used to determine the maximum end-point PLL value and, 2) the SGM's time discretization, i.e. $\ngen$ the number of generative steps used in the reverse diffusion process.
 Crucially, $\nmlem$ controls the relative balance of the prior and the likelihood (with larger $\nmlem$ giving greater emphasis to the likelihood), while $\ngen$ independently controls the number of diffusion timesteps used (and thereby trades off reconstruction speed against accuracy).